-The book, Finding the Space to Lead, A Practical Guide to Mindful Leadership, by Janice Marturano, provides practical approaches for how to incorporate self-awareness, meditation, and the ability to be present into our everyday work life.
+The book, Finding the Space to Lead, A Practical Guide to Mindful Leadership, by Janice Marturano, provides practical approaches for how to incorporate self-awareness, mindfulness meditation, and the ability to be present into our everyday work life.
 Marturano suggests that clarity, focus, creativity, and compassion are the fundamentals of mindful leadership.

 There are many ways that employers can create a more mindful workplace atmosphere for employees.
 Here are a few examples: